alex-bagnoud/Linking-16S-to-amoA-taxonomy/README.md

 ```sh
 makeblastdb -dbtype nucl -in 0-databases/AamoA.db_an96.aln_tax.annotated.fasta -out 0-databases/AamoA.db_an96.aln_tax.annotated
 ```
+(Unless specified, the code presented here is written in bash.)
 ### NCBI nucleotides sequences

 Sequences were directly downloaded from this website: https://www.ncbi.nlm.nih.gov/nuccore, using as search query `(Archaea[Organism]) AND 2000:99999999999999[Sequence Length]`.
 The ouput was then dowloaded using `Send to file > FASTA format`.
 The sequences were downloaded on the 31st Oct.
 2020.